arlac77/repository-provider/README.md

 ### toJSON

-Provide name and all defined attributes
+Provide name and all defined attributes.

 ## Project